nanvel/blog/pages/books.md

 - The art of clean code: https://www.amazon.com/Art-Clean-Code-Practices-Complexity/dp/1718502184
 - 99 bottle of oop: https://sandimetz.com/99bottles
 - software architecture the hard parts: https://www.amazon.com/Software-Architecture-Trade-Off-Distributed-Architectures/dp/1492086894
+- Trade Like a Casino by Richard L. Weissman

 ## To read